C-E-Rios/search-files/README.md

 * `npm start` to run application on localhost:8888

 ##Todos
+* Paginate on sever for list of 100k items plus
-* Server side filter/sort/paginate - 300k+ items are a lot for the client
+* Server side filter/sort - 300k+ items are a lot for the client
 * Consider functionality and performance across other browsers (only tested on Chrome)
 * Unit tests
 * Consider splitting up sections within the scanList component into their own components
+* Allow users to toggle between list and grid views for search and scan lists.